Share this article

-A new section that uses a different vocabulary.
-A tool that behaves differently to others.
-A process that contradicts existing practices.
-Each deviation seems minor at the time it occurs.
-Put together, they make the system is increasingly difficult to understand and change.
+A new section that uses different vocabulary.
+A tool that behaves differently from others.
+A process that contradicts established practices.
+Each deviation seems minor at the time it appears.
+Taken together, they make the system increasingly difficult for the user to understand and for the teams to maintain coherently.
+Taken in isolation, these deviations seem trivial, It is the accumulation that constitutes a digital coherence debt.

 Technical debt refers to the future costs associated with development choices that prioritised speed over code quality.
 It accumulates and the later it is dealt with, the more expensive it is to correct.
 Consistency debt follows the same mechanism, but its scope extends beyond the code.
 It results from decisions taken to go faster, simplify delivery or reduce an immediate cost, without measuring their impact on the overall understanding of the system.
 Both forms of debt have one thing in common: the more they accumulate, the more they cost to correct.